creasty/kt-graph/README.md

   - Use glob patterns to filter files and type names.
   - Search for specific type names with regular expression.
   - Unify/merge redundant type names for clarity.
+  - Highlight specific type names for an enhanced overview.
   - Adjust graph depth parameters to meet specific analytical needs.

 **Example**